NIT-Administrative-Systems/AS-CloudDocs/security/sso-approaches.md

 You will need to configure your application's redirect URIs on its *Authentication* screen, create a secret on its *Certificates & secrets* screen, and get the client ID from the *Overview* screen.

 Since OpenID connect is a standard protocol built on OAuth2, your development framework is likely to have a plugin that supports it.
+For Laravel, the [`laravel-soa` package](https://nit-administrative-systems.github.io/SysDev-laravel-soa/) includes a Socialite driver that will work with Northwestern's Azure AD tenant out of the box.

-If not, review [Microsoft's OpenID documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) on how to implement the authentication flow.
+If you cannot find an existing integration library or plugin, review [Microsoft's OpenID documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc) on how to implement the authentication flow.

 When possible, you should configure applications with an additional parameter for the authorization redirect: `domain_hint=northwestern.edu`.
 This will skip the initial "enter your microsoft account" screen and sends the user directly to the Online Passport netID login screen.